Without the individuals and resources named on this page, none of this would be possible.

 The photographs from PopMart St Louis are cropped from originals taken by Danielle Lee Aderholdt, and the photo from the Elevation show in Berlin was taken by Susanne Kempf.
 The picture from the Foxborough 360° show is screencapped from a 2 cam bootleg video uploaded by YouTube user getitnow2010; the Athens screencap is from a video uploaded by YouTube user shimikenU2.
 The pic of the MacPhisto megaphone is uncredited on Imgur – please tell me if it's yours!
 The image from Berlin on the IE Tour is cropped from one of Matthias Muehlbradt's photographs.
-The pic of MacPhisto's EI Tour avatar on the transcripts page is screencapped from a video on U2's official YouTube channel.
+The screencap of Bono performing Bullet The Blue Sky at Dreamfest 2016 is from a video on U2's official YouTube channel.
 The Shadow Man photograph was taken at the Indianapolis show by Jason Brice (complete gallery here).

 My intention has been to create a website that is both informative and nicely illustrated, but if anyone is unhappy with my use of images (or anything else), let me know and I will of course remove them or make the desired alterations.
 Conversely, if you have any pics, quotes or information that you'd like to contribute, send them my way and I'll see what I can do!